Antonio Damasio: Literature

 Damasio's books deal with the relationship between emotions and their brain substrates.
 His 1994 book, Descartes' Error: Emotion, Reason and the Human Brain, won the Science et Vie prize, was a finalist for the Los Angeles Times Book Award, and is translated in over 30 languages.
 It is regarded as one of the most influential books of the past two decades.

 His second book, The Feeling of What Happens: Body and Emotion in the Making of Consciousness, was named as one of the ten best books of 2001 by the New York Times Book Review, a Publishers Weekly Best Book of the Year, a Library Journal Best Book of the Year, and has over 30 foreign editions.
 On the basis of a single-case experiment, Damasio suggested emotions belong to the automatic vital processes of the body and thus can be recognized by a person without any form of memory.
 In The Feeling of What Happens, Damasio laid the foundations of the "enchainment of precedences": "the nonconscious neural signaling of an individual organism begets the protoself which permits core self and core consciousness, which allow for an autobiographical self, which permits extended consciousness.
 At the end of the chain, extended consciousness permits conscience.

 In 2003, this work was followed by the publication of Looking for Spinoza: Joy, Sorrow, and the Feeling Brain.
 In it, Damasio suggested that the philosopher Baruch Spinoza's thinking foreshadowed discoveries in biology and neuroscience views on the mind-body problem and that Spinoza was a protobiologist.

-Damasio's fourth book is Self Comes to Mind: Constructing the Conscious Brain.
-In it Damasio suggests that the self is the key to conscious minds and that feelings, from the kind he designates as primordial to the well-known feelings of emotion, are the basic elements in the construction of the protoself and core self.
+Damasio's fourth book, Self Comes to Mind: Constructing the Conscious Brain suggests that the self is the key to conscious minds and that feelings are the basic elements in the construction of the protoself and core self.
 The book received the Corinne International Book Prize.

+Damasio's next books, The Strange Order of Things (2018), and Feeling and Knowing (2021) further developed his theory of consciousness, expanding on the role of the basic systems for homeostasis in the construction of consciousness.